-We apply the model in two settings.
+We apply the model in two empirical settings.
 First, we calibrate the model on European banks during the 2010-2011 sovereign debt crisis.
 For a large set of these banks, we have measures of sovereign bond exposures derived from the European Banking Authority's (EBA) July 2011 stress tests.
 We then use these exposures to estimate the potential spillovers which could occur during bank deleveraging precipitated by sovereign downgrades or defaults.
 Our analysis uncovers some interesting and worrisome linkages.
 For example, only a few banks have direct exposure to a Greek sovereign default.
 However, a much larger group of banks are indirectly exposed, because they hold assets that are held by banks that are directly exposed to Greek sovereign bonds.
 In the extreme event of a bank failure of a directly exposed bank, the indirectly exposed banks would suffer portfolio losses as well.
 Using the risk exposures as inputs, we document a correlation between our estimates of vulnerability and equity drawdowns experienced by European banks in 2010 and 2011.
-We then use our data to evaluate various policy actions which have the potential to reduce systemic risk.
+We then use our data to evaluate various policy interventions.
 We find that size caps, or forced mergers among the most exposed entities, do not reduce systemic risk very much.
 However, we show that modest equity injections, if distributed appropriately between the most systemic banks, can cut the vulnerability of the banking sector to deleveraging by more than half.

 We then apply our framework to US financial institutions between 2007 and 2009.
 We perform this second set of empirical analysis to show how the model can be useful even when we do not have direct measures of banks' financial holdings.
-Much like Adrian and Brunnermeier and Acharya et al, we now estimate bank's exposures using their equity returns.
+Much like Adrian and Brunnermeier (2010) and Acharya et al (2010), we now estimate bank's exposures using their equity returns.
 We then use these exposures, which we obtain on a rolling basis, to calculate the financial sector's exposure to deleveraging.
 We show that the model captures the pre-Lehman build-up in financial instability among banks, as well as helping explain bank stock returns during the financial crisis.
 These results obtain in spite of coarse estimates of each institution's holdings: a regulator in possession of detailed information on bank holdings could in principle do better.
-Last, we use the model to investigate the systemic impact of various policies, including Washington Mutual-JPMorgan merger and the TARP capital injections.